Zaneham/Jovial-LSP/README.md

 - **[Minuteman Assembler](https://github.com/Zaneham/minuteman-assembler)** - Two-pass assembler for the D17B/D37C.
 For when the emulator wasn't enough and you needed a complete toolchain for nuclear missiles.
 Perfectly normal hobby.

+## Contact

+Found a bug?
+Want to discuss the finer points of MIL-STD-1589C?
+Just want to tell someone you still write JOVIAL and they won't believe you?

+zanehambly@gmail.com - I answer emails faster than a B-52 answers to Strategic Command.

 ## Acknowledgements

 - Jules Schwartz - Creator of JOVIAL (1959)